Attention Summer Volunteers!

 - Service Hours – Volunteers who will be using their service hours for school, church, or other service requirements must submit the name and contact information of the coordinator/supervisor of the organization requiring service hours.
 Volunteers receive credit for the hours they spend with their camper (program start time to program end time).
 Volunteers may come individually or in groups.

 - Tracking Hours – We want to ensure that all volunteers receive credit for their service.
 Please be sure to both sign in the attendance book at the front desk whenever you volunteer, and initial your name on the group list when you are assigned a camper.
 If you require a service letter contact us to request one and we’ll be glad to accommodate you.
+We do not automatically send letters to schools, etc. You will need to request a letter from us.

 - NO Cell Phone Use – Camp Acorn is a “No Cell Phone Zone” and volunteers are expected to keep their cell phones put away.
 We need your help to keep our campers SAFE and ENGAGED in activities.
 BE IN THE MOMENT and connect with the people around you!
 That’s what camp is all about!